 If you have for instance a three sided balcony starting with the handrail fixed to the wall, going out three point three metres, turning 90 degrees and going along three point three metres once again turning 90 degrees returning back to the wall three point three metres – this entire balustrade can be made without the need for vertical posts.
 In theory if you kept turning 90 degrees in this fashion, you could keep going forever without the need for posts.

 Posts are required when one or more of the following exists; when the length of the run is longer than the maximum allowable span without posts of three point three metres, or when the handrail cannot be fixed to the structure or wall firmly at both ends of the balustrade run.

 When posts are introduced the limiting factor is the strength of the post and this is what now determines the maximum post distances allowed.

 The post is made from a two part system; the primary steel post that has a base plate, and the cover post.
-On balcony 1 system the primary post is made from a 48 millimetre diameter steel tube with a 10 millimetre thick base plate welded to the bottom.
+On the Orbit system the primary post is made from a 48 millimetre diameter steel tube with a 15 millimetre thick base plate welded to the bottom.

-There are two sizes of base plate available; Eighty millimetres by One hundred and twenty millimetres and One hundred and twenty millimetres by One hundred and twenty millimetres.These posts are usually installed beneath the finished floor level and then, on final installation, covered by the system fifty five millimetre diameter post.
+The base plate dimensions are 150 X 150 millimetres.These posts are usually installed beneath the finished floor level and then, on final installation, covered by the system fifty five millimetre diameter post.

-The maximum post spacing allowed on Balcony 1 system with this type of post is One point nine metres between post centres.
+The maximum post spacing allowed on the Orbit system with this type of post is One point nine metres between post centres.
 This means that once the run surpasses three point three metres in length, posts must be introduced and the maximum span between post centres can be One point nine metres.